 Okay so first let’s recap:

-SEO is like a matchmaker that matches up: “Person with need” to “Business that solves need.”
+- SEO is like a matchmaker that matches up: “Person with need” to “Business that solves a need.”

 Got it?
 Awesome.

-But the gist of it is that Google has a very complex algorithm that us SEOs spend all of our time “trying to please”.
+But the gist of it is that Google has a very complex Algorithm that we SEOs spend all of our time “trying to please”.

 Once we figure out “What A Google Wants” (insert Christina Aguilera joke) then Google rewards us by putting our website on the top of their search engine & sending us their searches to do with what we please.

-Make sure your website is setup/structured correctly (just like you would want your house to be built properly and logically, you want you want to do this with your website)
+- Make sure your website is setup/structured correctly (just like you would want your house to be built properly and logically, you want to do this with your website)

 But just stick with me and you will get it.